Khiamniungan people: Tsoukum Sumai

 Tsoukum is the week-long harvest festival celebrated in October.
-The festival includes dancing, singing, cleaning, repairing the roads, and outdoor cooking and eating.

-It is celebrated to offer and invoke God's blessing for a bountiful harvest.
+The festival includes dancing, singing, cleaning, repairing roads, and outdoor cooking and eating.
+It is celebrated to offer prayers and invoke God's blessing for a bountiful harvest.

 Seisei-ie

-A wordplay or pun is one of the unique cultures of the Khiamniungans since the inception of the villages.
-Traditionally, it was played between villages in the form of competition, unlike today's norm of performing for entertainment purposes.
+Wordplay or puns are among the unique cultural practices of the Khiamniungans since the inception of the villages.
+Traditionally, it was performed between villages as a competition, unlike today's practice of performing for entertainment purposes.